BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing made from natural fabrics like cotton or linen, as Colombo is hot and humid year-round.
-Include a light rain jacket or umbrella, as sudden downpours are common, especially during the monsoon seasons (May-August and October-January).
-Don't forget strong insect repellent!
+Include a light rain jacket or umbrella, especially if you're visiting during a monsoon season (May-August or October-January).
+Don't forget strong insect repellent, particularly for evenings.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.